lemonmade/quilt/integrations/react-query/README.md

 }
 ```

 The `ReactQueryContext` takes care of ensuring that all queries made by your application are run during server-side rendering.
-It also takes care of serializing the results into your HTML payload, and [“hydrating” the query client](https://react-query.tanstack.com/guides/ssr#using-hydration) with that data when your application starts in the user’s browser.
+It serializes the results into your HTML payload, and [“hydrating” the query client](https://react-query.tanstack.com/guides/ssr#using-hydration) so that data is available when your application starts in the user’s browser.
+It also renders the `QueryClientProvider` for you, so you don’t need to do it yourself.

-That’s all you need to do!
+That’s all the setup you need!
 Elsewhere in your application, you can now use React Query’s [`useQuery` hook](https://react-query.tanstack.com/guides/queries) to load data in your components.
 The example below shows how you might use Quilt’s GraphQL utilities to perform type-safe GraphQL queries using React Query:

 ```tsx
 import {useMemo} from 'react';